 This past year MEC was ranked 801 of 815, positioning MEC in the top 2% for being the best at holding down operating costs nationwide, and in Arizona MEC ranked the lowest in controllable expense costs to members (11 of 11).

-Currently, MEC has the second lowest Customer Charge, and total monthly cost, compared to other member-owned electric providers in Arizona.
-With the proposed rate case, while the Customer Charge increases, the overall total cost drops, and MEC remains lowest in the state among member-owned cooperatives.
+Previously, MEC had the second lowest Customer Charge, and lowest total monthly cost, compared to other member-owned electric providers in Arizona.
+After the rate case, while the Customer Charge increases, the energy rates decrease, the overall total cost drops, and MEC remains the lowest in the state among member-owned cooperatives.

-The average member uses 959 kWh of power per month.
-Currently, with MEC, that will cost $102.14.
-Under the new rates and charges, that would cost $99.10.
-So, let’s compare that to other electrical investor-owned utilities in the area.
+The average residential member uses 959 kWh of power per month.
+Previously, with MEC, that cost was $109.63.
+Under the new rates and changes, it decreases to $106.60.

 MEC is member-owned and works diligently to keep costs as low as possible for our members.